List of breweries in Montana: Montana Brewers Association (MBA)

 The Montana Brewers Association was founded in 2008.

 Its previous name was the Montana State Brewers Association, established in 1997.

 Its purpose is the promotion of the production and sales of the freshest and highest quality Montana-made beers through education, public awareness and support for local breweries' products, profession, and histories, while documenting their economic impact and legal responsibilities throughout the state.

 In 2024, the MBA implemented the Montana Beer Awards.
 Montana breweries could win gold, silver and bronze medals in 19 categories.
 There were 365 beers entered from 55 breweries.
+In 2025 they recognized 22 beer categories.
+The number of beers was 344 from 49 breweries.

 A Drink in Every Hand

 A Drink in Every Hand uses personal experience, knowledge, and relationships with breweries, wineries, cideries, distilleries, and other locations across Montana to serve up the most current information.
 This website provides a map plus lists of craft alcohol creators.